Petro Doroshenko: Separatism of Mnohohrishny, Sukhoviy and Khanenko

-War campaign against Poland and Russia
+War against Poland and Russia

-In 1672, with a force of 12,000 Doroshenko aided the 100,000 strong Ottoman Army which invaded Poland, defeating the Polish army at the battle of Chertvenivka and laid siege to Kamenets (it had been captured and sacked) as well as Lviv.
+In 1672, with a force of 12,000, Doroshenko aided the 100,000-strong Ottoman Army, which invaded Poland and defeated the Polish army at the Battle of Chertvenivka and laid siege to Kamenets (it had been captured and sacked) as well as Lviv.
 The war ended with the capture of Podolia and the signing of the Peace of Buchach.
-According to the terms of the treaty, the Podolia voivodeship was turned into an Ottoman province.
-And the Bratslav Voivodeship and the southern portion of the Kiev Voivodship were to be recognized as Cossack territory administered by Doroshenko under a Turkish protectorate.
-But the war left consequences for Doroshenko, devastating his country.
+According to the terms of the treaty, the Podolia Voivodeship was turned into an Ottoman province and the Bratslav Voivodeship and the south of the Kiev Voivodship were to be recognized as Cossack territory administered by Doroshenko under an Ottoman protectorate.
+However, the war left consequences for Doroshenko, devastating his country.
 The vast Ukrainian territory was laid waste, cities were burned down, and hundreds of people were taken into captivity by the Crimean Tatars.

-Meanwhile, in summer of 1672, Demian Mnohohrishny was replaced by Ivan Samoylovych at the 1672 Cossack general council near Konotop.
-As the right bank faced devastation by the Turkish power, Doroshenko began to lose the respect of his previously loyal civilians because of his collaboration with the "hated infidels."
-Although the alliance did perform an integral part in his successes, the rest of the population suffered at the hands of the Turks.
-As his forces were weakened from the ongoing wars, Doroshenko was forced to rely increasingly on the Ottomans.
-This was very unpopular with the majority of deeply Orthodox Christian Cossacks.
+Meanwhile, in the summer of 1672, Demian Mnohohrishny was replaced by Ivan Samoylovych at the 1672 Cossack general council near Konotop.
+As the right bank faced devastation by the Ottoman power, Doroshenko began to lose the respect of his previously loyal civilians because of his collaboration with the "hated infidels."
+Although the alliance had been an integral part in his successes, the rest of the population suffered at the hands of the Turks.
+As his forces were weakened from the ongoing wars, Doroshenko was forced to rely increasingly on the Ottomans, which was very unpopular with most of the deeply Orthodox Christian Cossacks.
 At the 1674 Council of Officers in Pereyaslav (17 March) Samoylovych was proclaimed the Hetman of all Ukraine.
-However the title was not in force until Doroshenko would abdicate.
-In the summer of 1674 Samoylovych, along with the Russian voivode Grigory Romodanovsky launched an expedition against Doroshenko and besieged Chyhyryn.
+However, the title was not in force until Doroshenko would abdicate.
+In the summer of 1674 Samoylovych, along with the Russian voivode Grigory Romodanovsky, launched an expedition against Doroshenko and besieged Chyhyryn.
 At that time Mykhailo Khanenko surrendered his title of hetman to Samoylovych in exchange for some land estates.
-The Grand Vizier Kara Mustafa managed to lift the siege and drive the Russian forces beyond the Dnieper.
+Grand Vizier Kara Mustafa managed to lift the siege and drive the Russian forces beyond the Dnieper.

-However, already in the fall of 1675 at the Cossack council in Chyhyryn Doroshenko abdicated and pledged his allegiance to Russia, with Ivan Sirko witnessing it.
-However, the Russian government demanded him to abdicate again, on the territory of left-bank Ukraine, and it should be witnessed by Samoylovych and Romodanovsky, the request of which Doroshenko refused.
-In the fall of 1676 Samoylovych crossed the Dnieper with an army of 30,000 men and once again besieged Chyhyryn.
-After several hours of battle Doroshenko asked his 2,000 Serdiuk garrison to lay down their arms as he had decided to abdicate, which he did on 19 September 1676.
+However, in the fall of 1675 at the Cossack council in Chyhyryn, Doroshenko already abdicated and pledged his allegiance to Russia, with Ivan Sirko witnessing it.
+However, the Russian government demanded him to abdicate again on the territory of Left-bank Ukraine, and it should be witnessed by Samoylovych and Romodanovsky, the request of which Doroshenko refused.
+In the fall of 1676, Samoylovych crossed the Dnieper with an army of 30,000 men and once again besieged Chyhyryn.
+After several hours of battle, Doroshenko asked his 2,000 Serdiuk garrison to lay down their arms as he had decided to abdicate, which he did on 19 September 1676.

-Doroshenko was arrested and brought to Moscow where he was kept in honorary exile, never to return to Ukraine.
+Doroshenko was arrested and brought to Moscow, where he was kept in honorary exile, never to return to Ukraine.